-The Allen County Sheriff’s Office Tactical Team has received Training from the Ohio State University SWAT Team, members of the Columbus Police Department Special Weapons and Tactical Team, the Ohio State Peace Officers Training Academy in London Ohio, by Heckler and Kock (weapons manufacturer,) Vertical Reality and Tactical Institute.
+The Allen County Sheriff’s Office SWAT Team has received Training from the Ohio State University SWAT Team, members of the Columbus Police Department Special Weapons and Tactical Team, the Ohio State Peace Officers Training Academy in London Ohio, and Tactical Defense Institute.

-The Sheriff’s Office Tactical Team trains for responses in hostage rescue, high risk warrant service, barricaded suspects, drug warrant service, and tactical rappelling from buildings.
+The Sheriff’s Office SWAT Team trains for responses in hostage rescue, high risk warrant service, barricaded suspects, and drug warrant service.

 Allen County Sheriff’s Office Dive Team

 The Allen County Sheriff’s Office Dive Team was Initially form in 1985, under Sheriff Charles W. Harrod.
 It is comprised of eight Deputy Sheriff’s and supports Rescue and recovery efforts.

 This Team will respond to calls for assistance from any safety service agency in Northwest Ohio.
 Most of the calls that this Team responds to is recovery efforts, where critical pieces of evidence have been hidden in bodies of water.
 This Team has been trained in light salvage techniques, which allows the recovery of vehicles and boats.